Visiting hours are 1.00pm – 8.00pm, except for the following wards:

 Visitors to Residential Aged Care and Care Facilities:

-All visitors to residential aged care and sub-acute/rehabilitation services including mental health (excluding Wanyarra Acute Inpatient Unit) services are required to:
+If symptomatic, visitors to residential aged care and sub-acute/rehabilitation services including mental health (excluding Wanyarra Acute Inpatient Unit) services are required to:

 - Provide evidence that they have completed a negative result from a COVID-19 rapid antigen test taken on the same day the visitor attends to visit;